List of 21st-century films considered the worst: I Know Who Killed Me (2007)

 I Know Who Killed Me is a psychological thriller film directed by Chris Sivertson and starring Lindsay Lohan as identical twins, one of whom insists her identity is that of another woman after being abducted by a serial killer.
 At the 28th Golden Raspberry Awards, it set a record for most awards won in a single year by winning eight awards and it received two further nominations at the 30th Golden Raspberry Awards.

 The How Did This Get Made? podcast questioned, "Is this the worst movie Lindsay Lohan has ever been in or flat out the worst movie ever?"
 Richard Roeper selected the film as the worst of the 2000s.
 Gabe Delahaye of Stereogum reviewed I Know Who Killed Me as part of his search for the worst movie ever made, writing that: "Out of all the possible Worst Movies of All Time so far, none has been as painful to actually watch as I Know Who Killed Me".
-It was named the 34th worst movie ever made in Empires 50 Worst Movies Ever poll and After Ellen named it the second worst ever made, after Gigli.
+It was named the 34th worst movie ever made in Empires 50 Worst Movies Ever poll and AfterEllen named it the second worst ever made, after Gigli.
 MRQE includes it on its 50 Worst Movies list, and it has a rare F rating on CinemaScore.

 Disaster Movie (2008)

-Disaster Movie is a parody film written and directed by Jason Friedberg and Aaron Seltzer, spoofing films in the disaster film genre.
+Disaster Movie is a parody film written and directed by Jason Friedberg and Aaron Seltzer spoofing the disaster film genre and various other works of popular culture.
 The film, like most films by Friedberg and Seltzer, received extremely negative reviews and has a 1% rating on Rotten Tomatoes based on 73 reviews.
 The site's consensus states: "Returning to their seemingly bottomless well of flatulence humor, racial stereotypes, and stale pop culture gags, Friedberg and Seltzer have produced what is arguably their worst Movie yet."
 It was ranked by Rotten Tomatoes as one of the worst-reviewed films of all time.
 Jason Solomons of The Guardian stated that "Nothing can convey the grimness of Disaster Movie, which would be the Worst Movie Ever Made were it actually a movie at all."
 Adam Tobias of Watertown Daily Times claimed that "I just don't see how anyone could not find Disaster Movie one of the worst films of all time."
 Tobias went on to write that the title was appropriate because the film is "a disaster."
 It was featured in Empires 50 Worst Movies Ever poll, Total Films 66 Worst Movies Ever list, Metacritic's list of the all-time lowest-scoring films, and the MRQE's 50 Worst Movies list (where it holds a score of 17, the lowest score on the site).
 Disaster Movie also received a rare F rating on CinemaScore.
 The film is also notable for being the motion picture debut of Kim Kardashian, whose performance garnered a nomination for Worst Supporting Actress at the 29th Golden Raspberry Awards alongside five additional nominations.